Asif, Firefighter Exam specialist at JobTestPrep.

 A shop owner bought some shovels for $5,500.
 The shovels were sold for $7,300, with a profit of $50 per shovel.
 How many shovels were involved?

-If a firetruck is heading Northeast and then turns right, left, right, and right again, in which direction is she then headed?
+If a firetruck is heading Northeast and then turns right, left, right, and right again, in which direction is it then headed?

-Danny received a bunch of colourful helium balloons for his birthday.
+Danny received a bunch of colorful helium balloons for his birthday.
 One of the balloons was not attached properly and flew away.

 Assuming the temperature remains constant, what will be the volume of the balloon at a very high altitude?